 - Botiwalla – Indian street grill from the four-time James Beard-nominated chef behind Asheville’s wildly popular Chai Pani.
-The menu features grilled meats, flatbreads, fresh herbs and wraps along with homemade ice cream and boozy slushies.
+The menu features grilled meats, flatbreads, fresh herbs, and wraps along with homemade ice cream and boozy slushies.
 The original location is in Atlanta’s Ponce City Market and a second is on the way in Alpharetta.
 Agenda Guide.

-- Felix’s Empanadas – Felix Godward’s local food truck serving authentic sweet and savory Argentinian empanadas, entraña (skirt steak with chimichurri) and milanesas (breaded and fried cuts of chicken, pork, and steak).
+- Felix’s Empanadas – Felix Godward’s local food truck serving authentic sweet and savory Argentinian empanadas, entraña (skirt steak with chimichurri), and milanesas (breaded and fried cuts of chicken, pork, and steak).

 - Boxcar Betty’s – The Charleston-based gourmet fried chicken sandwich concept features chicken sandwiches, classic Southern side dishes, salads, desserts, and a kid’s menu.
-Vegetarians can swap the chicken for a fried portobello mushroom cap stuffed with pimiento cheese.

 - Harriet’s Hamburgers – Old school burger joint from the teams behind Plaid Penguin and Papi Queso.
 Expect a “succinct and nostalgic menu” reminiscent of diners from the 1950 and 1960s.